-THEME 2 Building on existing conservation values
+Building on existing conservation values

-The primary focus in managing the parks of eastern Kangaroo Island is the conservation of the natural values they contain, including approximately 60 fauna and 21 flora listed under the National Parks and Wildlife Act 1972 (see appendices 2 and 3).
+The primary focus in managing the parks of eastern Kangaroo Island is the conservation of the natural values they contain, including approximately 60 animals and 21 plants listed under the National Parks and Wildlife Act 1972 (see appendices 2 and 3).
 Key ecological communities are also protected, including nationally important wetlands, drooping sheoak feeding habitat for glossy black-cockatoos and two ecological communities listed under the Environment Protection and Biodiversity Conservation Act 1999: vulnerable subtropical and temperate coastal saltmarsh and critically endangered Kangaroo Island narrow-leaved mallee woodland.